seL4/microkit/docs/manual.md

 A memory region may have a *fixed* physical address.
 For memory regions without a fixed physical address, the physical address is allocated as part of the build process.
 Typically, memory regions with a fixed physical address represent memory-mapped device registers.

+Memory regions that are within main memory are zero-initialised.

 The size of a memory region must be a multiple of a supported page size.
 The supported page sizes are architecture dependent.